rpy2/rpy2/doc/source/rinterface.rst

    # call R's optim() with our cost funtion
    res = stats.optim(start_params, cost_fr)

-For convenience, the code examples uses the higher-level interface robjects whenever possible.
+For convenience, the code example uses the higher-level interface robjects whenever possible.

 The lower-level function :func:`rternalize` will take an arbitray